Making a Real Difference

 Developing a system based on AI requires gathering data from thousands of children.
 During this unique collaboration between Huawei and our DIVE start-up, 18 ophthalmologists from 5 different countries across 3 continents will collect data from children either with normal visual development or with a wide range of visual disorders.

-We are partnering with global research hubs in the Spain, Mexico, UAE, Vietnam and China.
+We are partnering with global research hubs in the Spain, Mexico, Russia, Vietnam and China.